Panic Coaster – Back Daaan: History

-In July 2018, reports indicated that the popular Tokyo Panic Cruise Dark ride, located in the indoor Geopolis section of the park, would close in September of that year.
+In July 2018, reports indicated that the popular Tokyo Panic Cruise dark ride, located in the indoor Geopolis section of the park, would be retired in September of that year.
 The ride, alongside the Lupin III Labyrinth Trap, was permanently closed on September 2, 2018, under the premise that they would respectively be replaced by a pair of new attractions; Panic Coaster – Back Daaan and the Gan Fun Battlers 3D shooting attraction.
-The family-friendly Panic Coaster would be Geopolis' first indoor coaster since Geopanic was removed a decade earlier, and the first new coaster at the Tokyo Dome City since the Thunder Dolphin megacoaster.
+The family-friendly Panic Coaster would be Geopolis' first indoor coaster since Geopanic was removed a decade earlier, and the first new coaster at the Tokyo Dome City since the Thunder Dolphin megacoaster in 2003.

 Construction work and preparation was temporarily paused on September 15, after a resulting Carbon monoxide buildup in the indoor space affected seven workers, hospitalizing one of them for nine days.

-After soft openings from March 20 to 22, Panic Coaster - Back Daaan and the Gan Gun Battlers opened to the public on March 23, 2019.
+After soft openings from March 20 to 22, Panic Coaster – Back Daaan and the Gan Gun Battlers opened to the public on March 23, 2019.